Titanic (magazine): History

 Titanic staff members have frequently engaged in activities that took aim at the media and entertainment.
 For example, then editor-in-chief, Bernd Fritz, made an incognito appearance at the game show Wetten, dass..?, followed by his revelation of how easy it was for him to cheat on the show.
 In recent years, the magazine has repeatedly attracted attention, for example by attempting to bribe a FIFA delegate to bring the football world cup to Germany (see below).

 Before the German federal election, 2005 Titanic was running a campaign against "das Merkel" ("das" being the neutral gender definite article) and was publicly searching for a female contender for chancellor with the slogan "Frau?
 Ja, aber schön" ("Woman?
 Yes, but beautiful").

 Titanic has generated a number of scandals, some of which have resulted in lawsuits against the magazine.
 Up to 2001, 40 plaintiffs had brought lawsuits against Titanic.
 Politician Björn Engholm, for example, received 40,000 Deutsche Mark in compensation, and the magazine incurred 190,000 DM in legal fees.

 The July 2012 issue of the magazine was banned by a state court in Hamburg due to its front cover being an image of Pope Benedict XVI soiling himself.

+In September 2023, Titanic announced it was facing bankruptcy, requiring money or new subscribers.
+As reason, Titanic cited high paper and publishing costs as well as subscription cancellations due to inflation.
+Editor in Chief Julia Mateus said, "Our finances have never been in good shape.
+But if we don't do something now, our magazine will cease to exist in a few months."